Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 Watch Sunset At West Point Beach

-There are many epic spots to watch the sunset, but in my opinion, the best location is West Point Beach.
+There are many epic spots to watch the sunset, but in my opinion, the best location is West Point Beach, and I highly recommend you add it to your Magnetic Island activities.

 Take A Photo Of The Shipwreck